 Dan Maher is the Executive Director at the Excess Line Association of New York (ELANY).
 ELANY is a nonprofit industry advisory association that acts as a facilitator between regulators and brokers, conducts financial oversight and reviews of non-admitted markets, and lobbies Regulators & Legislators among other functions.
 Dan is also an attorney who is licensed to practice in New Jersey and New York as well as a number of federal courts.

-In this episode, Dan shares his brilliant insights with regards to the state of the surplus lines market in 2017 and 2018.
+In this episode, Dan shares his brilliant insights with regard to the state of the surplus lines market in 2017 and 2018.
 He explains why the surplus lines industry grew a lot in 2017 as well as describes the factors that are attributed to its growth.
-He also shares his best advice for those coming in the insurance industry for the first time.
+He also shares his best advice for those coming into the insurance industry for the first time.

 What you’ll learn: